abwebdevelopers/oc-imageresize-plugin/README.md

-# Image Resize
+# October CMS Image Resize Plugin

-Resize and transform image on the fly in twig
+Resize and transform image on the fly in twig/October CMS

 ## Requirements